 Under the direction of the President of the Jamaica Hotel and Tourist Association, Mr. Gordon “Butch” Stewart, they set out to raise the funds to assist the national effort.
 After raising $1.3 million and due consideration, it was decided that the most direct and suitable programme in the fight against crime that the PSOJ could initiate would be to bring about a partnership between the media, the private sector, the police and the community by offering rewards for information leading to the arrest of criminals and the recovery of stolen property, illegal firearms and illegal narcotics.
 Of critical importance was an option of anonymity for informants being built into the process.
-This led to the decision to initiate a “Crime Stoppers” programme similar to those that operate in the United States, Canada and numerous countries around the world.
+This led to the decision to initiate a “Crime Stoppers” programme like those in the United States, Canada and numerous other countries.

 On September 6, 1989 the Crime Stop programme was officially launched.

-• Maintaining an efficient follow up system to obtain feedback from investigating officer on a daily basis.
+- Maintaining an efficient follow up system to obtain feedback from investigating officer daily.